 - Green-Eyed Monster: Dani doesn't react well to seeing a post of Charlotte kissing Kyle.

 - Hair of Gold, Heart of Gold: Kyle and Dani are both blond and also nice people.

 - Interchangeable Asian Cultures: Kyle's sister's boyfriend is an Occidental Otaku, who loves anime so much that he only speaks...Chinese?

 - Jerk Jock: The star of the hockey team is this.
 He pretty much plays every stereotype about one completely straight.

 - Love Triangle: One occurs between Kyle, Charlotte (the resident Alpha Bitch) and Dani.

 - Mr. Fanservice: This being a Ross Lynch vehicle, he of course gets an obligatory gratuitous Shirtless Scene.
 This time wearing only a towel in the locker room.

 - Mrs. Robinson: Katherine (Charlotte's mother) comes off as this to the main character Kyle when she approaches him in the kitchen in an attempt to seduce him and ends with hilarious results.
 Being played by Famke Janssen doesn't hurt.

 - No Bisexuals: Brian is jealous of Kyle at the start of the film, telling him to back off of "his girl".
 Cue Dani telling him that she isn't his girl... because he's gay.
-He insists he's actually "37%" (gay or straight, not really clear), and is immediately ignored.
+He insists he's actually "37%" (gay, straight or just has a special preference for Dani, not really clear), and is immediately ignored.

 - Pop-Up Texting: Kyle's posts are shown in boxes on the film.